 6) Tayak Lake

-My favourite part in our island hopping.
+This was my favourite part in our island hopping.
 If you love thrill and adventure, here is a challenge for you.
 To see the lake, you have to climb up and down slippery trail and sharp cliffs behind Tayak Beach.
 And a calm body of emerald water barely separated from the sea will surely struck you.
 Encircling the tranquil lake are towering rocks hosting greeneries hanging on the cliff sides; a perfect place to meditate and feel nature’s healing vibe.

 7) Lahos Island